pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 more
 accessible and efficient.

 E The main beneficiaries of the proposed measures are medium-sized businesses.

-Item.
 15. Based on the text above, decide which of the alternatives below is correct.

-Item.
 15. Com base no texto acima, decida qual das alternativas abaixo está correta.

 A Red tape has been the main obstacle for the Canadian government to provide quality services to its people. - A burocracia tem sido o principal obstáculo para o governo canadense